bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 45°
-- Overcast
+- Mostly Cloudy
-- 60% humidity
+- 62% humidity
 - 13 mph wind
-- 96% cloud cover
+- 75% cloud cover
 - 38 AQI 🟩
 - 0.34 inches of snow and 0.07 inches of rain expected in the next 48 hours